 When living and decorating on a budget you have to get creative with the seasons.
 One of my favorite ways to bring in each new turn of the year throughout our home is with flowers and foliage.
 Many times you can use what you may have outside and when you dont have it already, there are lots of affordable/realistic faux versions that are a great investment for years to come.

 I used to be intimidated with seasonal decorating and what that entailed.
 But with some time and practice, I am learning what will work for winter, spring, summer and fall.
 I wanted to share some great options and ways you can display these different types of flowers/foliage.

 I hope that this will serve as a simple guide but not a rule.
-I truly believe there is no right or wrong when decorationg; do what makes your heart happy and is an expression of you and/or your family.
+I truly believe there is no right or wrong when decorating; do what makes your heart happy and is an expression of you and/or your family.
 That is what matters most, not what is popular, most sophisticated and savvy.
-Go with you
+Go with your heart!